aduvermy/Google_Takeout_data_mining/README.md

 # Gmail

 Gmail is a free email service developed by Google.
 Google's mail servers automatically scan emails for multiple purposes, including to filter spam and malware, and to add context-sensitive advertisements next to emails.
-By using ```gmail_data_mining.ipynb```, you will better understand the process underlying the filtering of your mails.
+By using ```gmail_data_mining.ipynb``` on you ```gmail.json```, you will better understand the process underlying the filtering of your mails.

 ### installation required
 ```